creationix/n2/mutability.md

   - a list of ref pairs (parent index + byte offset into that parent)
 - content
   - the N2 body of this revision and it's new changes

+It sounds like there is no benefit to appending to existing revisions if I'm going to align on block boundaries anyway.
+A caify document is actually lots of smaller documents linked by content hash.
+Why does it matter if all the blocks can be reached only via caify links?
+If I have a seperate caify root hash for each revision, then there is less overhead per revision and the linkage is more flexible to enable fork/merge workflows.

+If the N2 documents are never appended to, we don't need the reverse format.
+We can use whichever format is easier to encode/decode and sync across devices using caify.